The Pitch Foundation

 Overview

-The Pitch Foundation is a private independent foundation established in September 2017 and based in Riverside, Connecticut.
-With total assets of $112 million and $10 million in charitable disbursements in 2024, the foundation represents a significant philanthropic vehicle managed by trustees Vicki U. Craver and David F. Craver.
-David Craver serves as Co-Chief Investment Officer at Lone Pine Capital, while Vicki Craver is a prominent community leader and co-founder of Impact Fairfield County, a collective giving organization that has provided over $2.6 million in grants to local nonprofits since 2016.
+The Pitch Foundation is a private independent foundation established in 2017 and based in Riverside, Connecticut.
+With total assets of approximately $94.5 million (2023 tax year), the foundation represents a significant philanthropic vehicle managed by trustees Vicki U. Craver and David F. Craver.
+David Craver serves as Co-Chief Investment Officer at Lone Pine Capital, whilst Vicki Craver is a prominent community leader and co-founder of Impact Fairfield County, a collective giving organisation that has provided over $2.6 million in grants to local nonprofits since its initial grant year in 2016.

 The foundation operates with minimal public presence and appears to make grants at trustee discretion rather than through an open application process.
 The Cravers are deeply committed philanthropists with a particular focus on education—having made transformational gifts to UNC-Chapel Hill, including endowing the Craver Family Dean position in the College of Arts & Sciences—and community development in Fairfield County, Connecticut.